 I realized we don’t have any professional or decent looking photos of us and the dogs, so we will have to update that middle one soon, but it will do for now!

 What do you think?
 Do you like this look?
 I am absolutely obsessed.
 I shopped all around for the best deal on these gold frames, and I’m pretty sure I found the best deal there is (that had quick shipping and great reviews).
+If they are sold out, click on the brand and they have tons of options too!!
 I linked a few other similar frames down below too!

 Thanks for reading loves!